What does the tool do?

 accounting for the profile of the flight.

-ICAO, KLM and the French Ministry for the
+ICAO, KLM and the French Agency for Ecological Transition provides emission factors

 as they do not account for non-CO2 effects, but are still